 Manufacturing production average worker week

-Manufacturing average weekly hours increased in April
+Manufacturing average weekly hours decreased in May

 Key industries and ETF performance

 Activity in the manufacturing sector has been improving in recent months, helped by the reduced tax rate and changes to the accounting practice of expensing capex investments.
 The ISM manufacturing (VIS) index was close to the March high of 60.8 and was reported at 58.7 in June.

 The SPDR Industrial Select Sector Fund (XLI) is one of the major ETFs in the manufacturing sector.
 This sector has had only one positive monthly close since February and remains under pressure, as global trade uncertainty dented investor confidence.

 In the next part of this series, we’ll analyze the impact of weekly jobless claims on the Conference Board Leading Economic Index.